Criticism of X (social network): Increase in hate speech

 Following Musk's acquisition of Twitter, multiple organizations reported a rise in hate speech on the platform, including the Center for Countering Digital Hate, the Anti-Defamation League, and a research group at Tufts University.
 The Center for Countering Digital Hate report found that anti-Black slurs appeared on Twitter at nearly three times the rate they had prior to the acquisition and that homophobic and transphobic slurs had risen by 52% and 62% respectively.
+According to a study by Montclair State University, as of January 2026 the use of the "r-word", a slur referring to intellectual disability, had increased on X by more than 2000% since Musk's acquisition.
 Academics and researchers studied the spread of hate speech on Twitter primarily by accessing the Twitter API, which was shut down in February 2023.
 According to a Reuters survey, this removal led to the modification or cancellation of more than 100 ongoing studies.

 According to the Institute of Strategic Dialogue (ISD), from June 2022 to February 2023, the number of anti-semitic tweets doubled on the platform, with removal of such content also increasing, while the number of Islamic State accounts had also increased by 70%.
 In March, a study from the BBC found a third of the 1,100 reinstated accounts appeared to have violated Twitter guidelines.
 Twitter insiders told BBC Panorama they were struggling to protect users from trolling and harassment, including misogynistic online hate, and the targeting of rape survivors.